Keyclic/docs-en/technical.rst

 Pagination
 ----------

-Endpoints sending a collection of resources can be paginated with the **page** and **limit** filters.
+Endpoints requesting a collection of resources can be paginated with the **page** and **limit** filters.
 For example, to get the second page of the feedbacks with 5 feedbacks per page :

 .. code-block:: bash